FGasper/p5-DNS-Unbound/README.md

 Sets _OBJ_’s asynchronous queries to use threads rather than forking.
 Off by default.
 Throws an exception if called after an asynchronous query has already been sent.

+This is more performant than the default (forking) mode, but it can cause problems if your application forks; thus, threaded Unbounds **CANNOT** be used in subprocesses.

 Returns _OBJ_.